rachit-mishra/PyScrub/README.md

 ```sh
 cp config_template.json config.json
 ```
 After copying, open config.json with your preferred text editor and adjust the settings to match your dataset and cleaning/profiling requirements.
+Place your dataset in location /data/.

 4. Running PyScrub : Once the Docker image is built and your config.json is configured, run PyScrub with the following command.